nim-lang/Nim/doc/docgen.rst

     }
   ]

-Note that the `jsondoc`:option: command outputs it's JSON without pretty-printing it, while `jsondoc0`:option: outputs pretty-printed JSON.
+Note that the `jsondoc`:option: command outputs its JSON without pretty-printing it, while `jsondoc0`:option: outputs pretty-printed JSON.

 Related Options